Goles/goles.github.com/_posts/2012-08-03-lua-tutorial---c-bindings.markdown

 ### Outro

-We did some really basic Lua bindins, I really hope that you learned a bit more and that you can now start experimenting on your own projects.
-I may write a part 2 of this series in the nearly future.
+We did some really basic Lua bindings, I really hope that you learned a bit more and that you can now start experimenting on your own projects.
+I may write a part 2 of this series in the nearby future.
 If you would like me to cover any particular subject you can always write to me on [Twitter](http://www.twitter.com/ngoles).

 ### Further Lecture